roboes/odoo-woocommerce-sync/readme.md

 - **Performance:** Updating product variations may take long, as each variable product is processed through a separate WooCommerce REST API call.
 - **Stock Management:** If a WooCommerce product variation's "Manage Stock" setting is modified, the corresponding parent product in Odoo is removed.
 This requires a complete re-import of the parent product and its variations, which can be manually retriggered by pressing the `Sync Now` button.
 - **Unique SKU Requirement:** Every product must have a unique SKU.
 For product variations, both the parent product and each individual variation must possess a SKU.
 In Odoo, the internal reference field (`default_code`) should be used to store this value.
-- **Media Endpoints:** The WooCommerce REST API does not provide direct access to media endpoints; therefore, uploading images from Odoo to WooCommerce is not supported in this add-on.

 ## Requirements